The last thing startup founders want to think about is knowledge management.

 - What are you going to do when you hire your first sales team member and they need to get up to speed?
-Are you going to be the one that fields the million questions they’re going to have before they make their first call?
+Are you going to be the one that fields a million questions they’re going to have before they make their first call?

 - What happens when you gain traction and you start getting customer support queries?
 Will the founders have to make themselves available to field every question that requires clarification, day and night?

-- How will you ensure that your product, support and marketing teams are all on the same page when using branding, messaging and promotional pricing?
+- How will you ensure that your product, support, and marketing teams are all on the same page when using branding, messaging, and promotional pricing?

 If it isn’t obvious from these questions, startups face a shortage of time and resources.
-If you want to get the most out of your runway, you’ve got to have a plan that doesn’t depend on a the founders and employees providing non-stop support to the team.
+If you want to get the most out of your runway, you’ve got to have a plan that doesn’t depend on the founders and employees providing non-stop support to the team.
 So as unsexy as it may sound, it’s a knowledge management problem.
 Your team cannot afford to waste time or resources on getting new and existing employees up to speed on the ever-growing, perpetually-changing body of knowledge.

 To propel your startup forward toward success, the team will need to be able to self-serve support from a comprehensive knowledge base for the purposes of getting individual work done as well as helping others.
 But, that knowledge base won’t just magically appear; it needs to be built.
 It will need to be easy to capture knowledge on the fly and shared with ease.

-Building a knowledge base involves more than just choosing a knowledge base software solution and running with it; it takes more deliberate planning and it pays dividends to research your options thoroughly so that there is a good fit with your workflows.
+Building a knowledge base involves more than just choosing a knowledge base software and running with it; it takes more deliberate planning and it pays dividends to research your options thoroughly so that there is a good fit with your workflows.

 Before you start building your knowledge base, you might ask yourself some of these questions: